NannyML/nannyml/docs/quick.rst

 This could be further investigated by analyzing changes of distributions of the input variables.
 Check :ref:`tutorials<tutorials>` on :ref:`data drift<data-drift>` to find out how to plot distributions with NannyML.

 You can now try using NannyML on your own data.
-Our :ref:`tutorials` are a good placs to find out what to do for this.
+Our :ref:`tutorials` are a good place to find out what to do for this.